The Law of Ueki: Anime

 A 51-episode anime television series adaptation by Studio Deen was broadcast on TV Tokyo from April 4, 2005, to March 27, 2006.
-The series is directed by Hiroshi Watanabe, with series composition by Toshifumi Kawase and music by Akifumi Tada.
+The series was directed by Hiroshi Watanabe, with series composition by Toshifumi Kawase and music by Akifumi Tada.
 Avex collected the series on seventeen DVDs.
 Episodes 1–27 were released on nine volumes from August 10, 2005, to April 12, 2006.
 Episodes 28–51 were released on eight volumes from May 10 to December 13, 2006.
 The first opening theme for episodes 1–32 is "Falco" by Hitomi Shimatani, and the second opening theme for episodes 33–51 is "No Regret" by Kumi Koda.
 The first ending theme for episodes 1–15 is "Kokoro no Wakusei (Little Planets)" (こころの惑星〜Little planets〜) by Aiko Kayo.
 The second ending theme for episodes 16–32 is "Earthship: Uchūsen Chikyūgō" (Earthship 〜宇宙船地球号〜) by SweetS.
 The third ending theme for episodes 33–42 is "Kono Machi de wa Dare Mo ga Mina Jibun Igai no Nani Ka ni Narita garu" (この街では誰もがみな自分以外の何かになりたがる) by The Ivory Brothers.
 The fourth ending theme for episodes 43–50 is "Bokutachi ni Aru Mono" (ボクたちにあるもの) by Romi Park.
 The ending theme for episode 51 is "True Blue" by Hitomi Shimatani.

 In North America, the series was first licensed by Geneon Entertainment.
 Geneon released the first 36 episodes of the series on nine DVDs from May 16, 2006, to September 18, 2007.
 In Southeast Asia, the series was broadcast on Animax Asia.
 The series was broadcast in the United States on ImaginAsian TV's Anime EnerG programming block starting on January 30, 2007.
 On July 3, 2008, Geneon and Funimation announced an agreement to distribute select titles in North America.
 While Geneon would still retain the license, Funimation would assume exclusive rights to the manufacturing, marketing, sales and distribution of select titles.
 The Law of Ueki was one of several titles involved in the deal.
 Funimation released the entire series on a DVD box set on June 9, 2009.
 The rights to the series expired in 2011.
 In May 2018, Discotek Media announced the acquisition of the series.
 It was released on Blu-ray Disc on July 31, 2018.
 The series was added to Crunchyroll's catalog in May 2021.